algoan/nodejs-algoan-integration-examples/score-integration-without-connector/README.md

 A simple [express.js](https://expressjs.com) server testing Algoan's Score and Credit Insights integration.

-This repository is an example of the integration of a score without a connector.
+This repository is an example of the integration of Score and Credit Insights without a connector.
 It implements the flow described in the [public documentation](https://algoan.github.io/openapi-v2/#section/Integration).

 ## Features